bdwashbu/ScalaAsm/README.md

 How to build:
 ========

-1. Set any dependencies in the top level build.sbt file
+1. Launch sbt
-2. Launch sbt
+2. Run the 'eclipse' command to rebuild all .classpath and .project files
-3. Run the 'eclipse' command to rebuild all .classpath and .project files
+3. In Eclipse, under window->preferences->general->workspace->build order, uncheck 'use default order' and set the order from top to bottom: x86, coff, asm, assembler, portableExe, linker, example
-4. Refresh projects in eclipse
+4. Refresh/Clean projects in eclipse

 Output:
 ```